owencqueen/final_project_302/documentation.md

  - All functions are formatted in the the standard Rubik's Cube notation, which can be found in the link under the "Documentation" header. </br>
 ## Solvers
 ### Recursive Solver
-The [recursive_solver.py]() file contains the implementation of a recursive solver to the Rubik's Cube.
+The [recursive_solver.py](https://github.com/owencqueen/final_project_302/blob/master/recursive_solver.py) file contains the implementation of a recursive solver to the Rubik's Cube.
 This solver works in a similar style as Dr. Plank's [sudoku solver](http://web.eecs.utk.edu/~jplank/plank/classes/cs140/Notes/Sudoku/index.html) works.</br>
 </br>
 After testing this solver, we quickly realized that this solution would not be practical.
 For many reasons such as general time complexity of the solver, we abandoned this brute-force technique.
 However, the file has been left in the repo for reference.
 ### CNN Solver
 When we began this project, we intended to explore using reinforcement learning (RL) to build a solver for the Rubik's Cube.
 However, after we started researching, we realized that developing a model using RL techniques would be far too time consuming and would require more advanced knowledge of machine learning than we possessed, or had time to learn.
-Thus, we decided that supervised learning may be the better approach due to the wider availability of Python libraries specifically for supervised rather than unsupervised learning. </br> </br>
+Thus, we decided that supervised learning may be the better approach due to the wider availability of Python libraries specifically for supervised rather than unsupervised learning. </br>

 After much research, we were able to develop a supervised learning model built on deep neural networks.
 This model is based on a convolutional neural network ([CNN](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53)), a type of neural network typically used for image processing.
 The inspiration for this came from a similar implementation of a [CNN for a sudoku solver](https://towardsdatascience.com/solving-sudoku-with-convolution-neural-network-keras-655ba4be3b11). </br> </br>

+All of the files associated with building the CNN solver are in the [cnn_solver](https://github.com/owencqueen/final_project_302/tree/master/cnn_solver) directory. </br>

 Here is the process by which we developed this model:

 #### 1. Generating data
 Our first approach to this problem was to generate a data set by recording the moves by which we shuffled the cube, and recording the initial state of the cube along with the series of moves by which we would solve the cube.
-The original data set can be found in //////cube_example.csv.
-However, this posed several problems for our model, the primary problem being the output of the data set. </br></br>
+The original data set can be found in [old_data.csv](https://github.com/owencqueen/final_project_302/blob/master/example_data/old_data.csv).
+However, this posed several problems for our model, the primary problem being the output of the data set. </br>

 CNN's work best when they have a definite set of outputs.
 In other words, CNN's are not good at generating original output.
 Thus, our model was going to have a hard time generating a solution to a shuffle permutation it had not seen before.
 Consider the following: